earthly/website/blog/_posts/2022-05-05-line-staff.md

 ## The Staff Role Is Under Discussed

 So, when considering your next job or thinking about how you want to spend the decades that will make up your career, think about whether you will most enjoy staff or line roles.
-They are very different, and if the grind of a product company has been wearing you out, you might want to look into working on a small dev team at a non-tech company.
+They are very different, and if the grind of a product company has worn you out, you might enjoy working on a small dev team at a non-tech company.

 And if you've worked at both, let me know what you think.